 WHAT TO EXPECT

-In this article, users will learn about the various options in the Layers Toolbox and how it alters the appearance of the topology graph.
+In this article, users will learn about the various options in the Layers Toolbox and how it alters the appearance of the topology graph to see more or less data.

 Links and Nodes

 The Topology Toolbox enables users to change the appearance of their topology graph and display information important to them.
-The toolbox is organized into three categories: links, nodes, and layers.
+The toolbox is organized into two categories: links and layers.

 Links